 Get all the information you need at the Melbourne Visitor Centre then recharge at one of the many eateries and bars peppering the square.

 Get arty at NGV International and the Arts Centre, and go further afield into the Arts Precinct for theatre and musical performances.

+Start with a riverside sundowner at Riverland, just below Federation Square, or at Arbory Bar, a converted train platform at Flinders Street Station.
 Dine al fresco under city lights at Southbank, enjoying river views from the cafes and restaurants lined up from the Southgate complex down to Crown Casino.
 Venture out onto the river for a nightcap at Ponyfish Island, under the Yarra Pedestrian Footbridge (connecting Southbank to Flinders Street station).